splendo/kaluga/README.md

 ```

-in this case, since HUD has UI component the builder needs to be configured on the platform side:
+in this case, since HUD is a UI component the builder needs to be configured on the platform side:
 ```kotlin
 val builder = HUD.Builder() // same for iOS and Android
 // ...